Frequently Asked Questions

 What should I do if find a pet (besides a healthy stray cat)?

 Found pets may be taken to the shelter during normal business hours.
-Animal Control can assist when the shelter is closed.
+Animal Control can assist when the shelter is closed; please call the police non-emergency number at 703-691-2131.
 The shelter only accepts animals found within Fairfax County.
-If you find a pet and wish to hold on to it, file a found report with the shelter and give the owners 15 days to report their pet lost.
+If you find a pet and wish to hold on to it, file a found report with the shelter and give the owners 10 days to report their pet lost.

 SURRENDERING AN ANIMAL